ihrahat0/ripple-exchange/MOCK_EMAIL_SERVICE.md

 If you encounter issues with the mock email service:

 1. Ensure the `emails` directory exists at the root of the project
-2. Check that the application has write permissions to the directory
+2. Check that the application has write permissions to the directory (chmod 777 in production)
 3. Verify that the server is running and accessible
 4. Check the server logs for any error messages
+5. For production issues:
+   - Check Nginx error logs: `/var/log/nginx/rippleexchange.error.log`
+   - Check PM2 logs: `pm2 logs ripple-server`